ChenPeleg/react-service-locator/README.md

     }

     async getProphileData() {
+      // use this servicesProvider.getService to get other services
       const dataService =  this.servicesProvider.getService(DataService)
       dataService.getData('https://getmydata.com/prohile');
     }
 }
 ```

 Notice the `AbstractBaseService` class has a `servicesProvider` property that you can use to get other services.
+This property is injected by the `ServiceLocatorProvider`, and has only one method: `getService`.

 As you can see, the `ProfileDataService` depends on the `DataService` service.
 This is not classic Dependency Injection, but it's close enough:
 The main difference is that it's lazy-loaded, so you don't have to worry about the order of the services.

 > [!IMPORTANT]
-> This means you can't use get Other services inside the service class constructor.
+> This also means you can't use get Other services **inside the service class constructor**.
 Because the services are not yet registered.

 Add the `ProfileDataService` to the `ServiceLocatorProvider`: